Half Century Trojans

 History

-Over the past 22 years HCT has been able to provide scholarship assistance to 113 very worthy students.
-The Scholarship program is funded by 7 trust funds plus yearly gifts from individuals.
+Over the past 22 years HCT has been able to provide scholarship assistance to very worthy students.
+The Scholarship program is funded by 7 endowments plus yearly gifts from individuals.

 The USC Half Century Trojans appreciate the leadership of dedicated members who have served as Scholarship Chair over the past 25 years.